OutSystems/Napal/README.md

 - This is mandatory to be the last argument.

 **[-t or -targetDir]**
-- The directory where the results will be saved
+- The directory where the results will be saved.
 - Default is `results/{year}-{month}-{day}_{hour}-{minute}-{second}`
 	- Example: results/2021-05-18_10-10-10
 	- Do note that the results/dir will be placed in the working directory.